2023 Best Computer & Information Sciences Schools in Alabama

 After completing their degree, computer and information sciences graduates from UAH carry an average student debtload of $24,600.

-Troy University landed the #6 spot in the 2023 rankings for the best computer and information sciences programs.
-TROY is a fairly large public school located in the town of Troy.
+Troy University came in at #6 in this year’s edition of the Best Computer & Information Sciences Schools in Alabama ranking.
+TROY is a fairly large public school located in the remote town of Troy.

 The average amount in student loans that computer and information sciences majors at TROY take out is $25,910.

 University of Alabama at Birmingham did quite well in this year’s ranking of the best schools for computer and information sciences students.
 It came in at #7 on the list.
-UAB is a very large public school located in the city of Birmingham.
+UAB is a fairly large public school located in the city of Birmingham.

 After completing their degree, computer and information sciences graduates from UAB carry an average student debtload of $23,622.